2016 Turkish coup d'état attempt: Arrests and purges

 Major General Cahit Bakir, who commanded Turkish forces under NATO in Afghanistan, and Brigadier General Sener Topuc, responsible for education and aid in Afghanistan, were detained by authorities in Dubai connected with the failed coup.

 General Akın Öztürk, former Commander of the Turkish Air Force, was the Turkish military attaché to Israel.
 He was arrested on charges of having played a leading role in the failed coup. Öztürk has denied the charges.
 On the general assembly of 26–30 August 2024, The UN Human Rights Council's Working Group on Arbitrary Detention found that Öztürk was denied a fair trial, subjected to mistreatment and convicted based on flawed proceedings.

 The panel has called on the Turkish government to immediately release Öztürk and provide him with compensation and other reparation, in accordance with international law.

 General Adem Huduti, the commander of the Second Army, positioned along the southern borders with Syria and Iraq, and General Erdal Öztürk, the commander of the 3rd Corps, were also arrested.

 Rear Admiral Mustafa Zeki Ugurlu, who had been stationed at NATO's Allied Command Transformation in Norfolk, Virginia, sought asylum in the United States after being recalled by the Turkish government.

 In July 2018, Istanbul's 25th Criminal Court sentenced 72 former soldiers involved in the coup attempt to life in prison.

 On 20 June 2019, a terrorism court in Turkey sentenced 151 people to life in prison, including General Akın Öztürk, former commander of Turkish Air Force and the most senior officer involved in the coup.
 128 people received "aggravated life" sentences, which indicates harsh conditions without parole, for their role in the coup, with another 23 receiving standard life sentences.

+Remark by Erdogan about "Gift from God"

+On 16 July 2016, shortly after the coup attempt was suppressed, President Erdoğan described the failed putsch as a "gift from God" (Tanrı’dan bir hediye).
+The remark received extensive international media coverage and was widely interpreted by commentators and scholars as a signal of the government's intention to restructure state institutions.

+Critics argued the phrase was used to justify the subsequent nationwide state of emergency and mass purges within the military, judiciary, and civil service.
+Conversely, supporters maintained the expression reflected relief over the coup's failure and the perceived opportunity to remove Gülenist elements from the state apparatus.
+Academics have cited the remark in analyses of religious rhetoric and executive power consolidation in post-coup Turkey.